silksil/call-for-code-hackathon/README.md

 5. Once on sight, our app aimed to improve coordination and communication by offering 1.) a timeline in which non-profit organizations could share the latest updates 2.) a map showing where checkpoints are and where fellow volunteers are and 3.) a chat functionality.

 ### Result
-Given time constraints not all functionalities that we had in mind were eventually implemented in the final app that we submitted.
-The following functionalities were included in our final app:
+Given time constraints not all functionalities that we designed were implemented in the final app that we submitted.
+Nonetheless, the following functionalities were included in our final app:

 ##### Login system
 <img align="center" src="./gifLogin.gif" width="30%" alt="loginSystem"/>